mark-trinidad/mark-trinidad/README.md

 # Hi there! <img src="https://media.tenor.com/SNL9_xhZl9oAAAAi/waving-hand-joypixels.gif" width="30"/>

-<p align ="justify">I'm a software engineer from Manama, Bahrain, and I'm a fresh graduate excited about the world of technology.
+<p align ="justify">I'm a software engineer from Manama, Bahrain.
+I'm a fresh graduate excited about the world of technology.
 I have a passion for learning and love diving into new developments in the field.

 - 🔭 I’m currently working on my [**Personal Website**](https://mark-trinidad.github.io).
 - 🌱 I’m currently learning ReactJS.